freelawproject/eyecite/README.rst

 eyecite
 ==========

 eyecite is an open source tool for extracting legal citations from text.
-It is used, among other things, to process millions of legal documents in the collections of `CourtListener <https://www.courtlistener.com/>`_ and the `Caselaw Access Project <https://case.law/>`_.
+It is used, among other things, to process millions of legal documents in the collections of `CourtListener <https://www.courtlistener.com/>`_ and Harvard's `Caselaw Access Project <https://case.law/>`_, and has been developed in collaboration with both projects.

 eyecite recognizes a wide variety of citations commonly appearing in American legal decisions, including: